saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

 ## 3. Performance Measurement

-Venuring onto tree-based models, I started off with random forest, tried extreme trees and adaboost.
+Venturing onto tree-based models, I started off with random forest, then tried extreme trees and adaboost.
 Not having any clear winner, I experimented with stacking these models.
 It's not surprisng perhaps that stacking these similar models didn't provide any performance boost.
-Presumably, when one of the tree models get it wrong, the others similarly did too.
+Presumably, when one of the tree models got it wrong, the others did too.

 Even though I used the f1 score when comparing across different models, it's good to keep an eye on things like the confustion matrix